-When ordering trays for the pharmacological and medical industries, two of the most common material choices for these trays are stainless steel and plastic.
-In most respects, surgical stainless steel vastly outperforms plastic for medical trays in terms of durability, ease of sterilization, useful life, and resistance to absorption.
+When ordering trays for the pharmaceutical and medical industries, two of the most common material choices for these trays are stainless steel and plastic.
+In most respects, surgical stainless steel vastly outperforms plastic for medical trays in terms of durability, ease of sterilization, useful life, and resistance to contaminant absorption.

 Plastic trays have one major advantage over stainless steel medical trays: initial cost.
-However, despite the difference in upfront expense, stainless steel trays are still the right choice over plastic trays for several reasons.
+However, despite the difference in the upfront expense, American made stainless steel trays are still the right choice over plastic trays for several reasons.

 The Durability of Stainless Steel

-Sharp scalpels and other tools can easily create gouges in plastic trays—gouges that become havens for stray fluids and bacteria that can cause infections.
-Steel trays are much more resistant to getting scratched.
+Sharp scalpels and other medical instruments can easily create gouges in plastic trays—gouges that become havens for stray fluids and bacteria that can cause infections and endanger patients.
+Steel trays are significantly more resistant to scratches, dents, and gouges.

 Stainless Steel’s Ease of Sterilization